Hamzah Haz: Vice presidency

+As the Vice President automatically succeeds the president until the end of his term. "so, this isn't about gender, but the law," Hamzah said when asked about his statement at the 1999 MPR general session rejecting a female president.

 In the 2004 presidential election, Hamzah was one of the presidential candidates, running with Agum Gumelar.
 The pair finished last among the five candidates, garnering only 3 percent of the total vote.

-Connections with militant Islamism
+Advocacy for militant clerics

 A number of journalists and commentators reported that Hamzah was believed to have offered support for militant Muslim groups as a way of gaining political support from them.
 In 2002, Bill Guerin, in an opinion piece in the Asia Times wrote, "Hamzah ... is widely seen as blatantly vying for support from among Indonesian Muslims, including the militant groups, to strengthen his run for the presidency in the country's next general elections in 2004."

 Hamzah was also reported to be a friend of Abu Bakar Ba'asyir, who is the spiritual leader for the terrorist organization Jemaah Islamiyah.
-While vice president, Hamzah made a public show of inviting Ba'asyir to dinner, and visited his jihadist pesantren (religious school) in Pondok Ngruki.
-Hamzah denied that Ba'asyir was connected to terrorism up until Ba'asyir's arrest in October 2002, and was quoted as saying before Ba'asyir's arrest "If you want to arrest Abu Bakar Ba'asyir .. you will have to deal with me first."
+While serving as vice president, Hamzah openly invited Ba'asyir to dinner at the palace and visited pesantren (islamic boarding school).
+Hamzah denied that Ba'asyir was connected to terrorism up until Ba'asyir's arrest in October 2002, and was quoted as saying before Ba'asyir's arrest "If you want to arrest Abu Bakar Ba'asyir .. you will have to deal with me first.

-In October 2002, an article in Time stated "That clerics like Abu Nakar [Ba'asyir] have powerful military and political allies is no secret: the nation's vice president Hamzah Haz is one of them."
+In October 2002, an article in Time stated "That clerics like Abu Bakar Ba'asyir have powerful military and political allies is no secret: the nation's vice president Hamzah Haz is one of them."
 Time reported that Hamzah described his relationship with Bashir and Laskar Jihad leader Jafar Umar Thalib as "very close", but Time added, "many see this relationship as a purely political ploy to woo Muslim voters ahead of the 2004 election."
-Hamzah, although he "has a reputation as a wily politician" nevertheless "will be remembered for a particularly ill-judged speech before Muslim clerics at Abu Bakar's Solo boarding school in May [2002]", the newsmagazine reported.
-During that visit Hamzah was also reported to have said, "If they can prove there are terrorists here I'll be the first to order an arrest", and then stepped down from the podium and kissed Abu Bakar on both cheeks.
+Hamzah, although he "has a reputation as a wily politician" nevertheless "will be remembered for a particularly ill-judged speech before Muslim clerics at Abu Bakar's Solo boarding school in May 2002", during that visit Hamzah was also reported to have said, "If they can prove there are terrorists here I'll be the first to order an arrest", and then stepped down from the podium and kissed Abu Bakar on both cheeks.

 In 2002, an Australian academic cited Hamzah as the "best example" of Islamic politicians in Indonesia "prepared to play the extremist card to attract extra votes".
 Hamzah "has supported Jemaah Islamiyah and has even been instrumental in having its members released from detention in the past", according to Tim Lindsey, director of the Asian Law Centre at the University of Melbourne.
-"He has also openly accused the CIA and the United States of carrying out the Bali bombing."